hansen0086/jav_downloader/README.md

 # jav_downloader

-this is a crawler which downloads all the search result from avjoy.me given a keyword
+this is a crawler which downloads all the search result from http://avjoy.me given a keyword

 usage: python3 jav_downloader.py